Eli Lilly call volume above normal and directionally bullish

-Bullish option flow detected in Eli Lilly (LLY) with 44,692 calls trading, 3x expected, and implied vol increasing over 1 point to 29.25%.
-11/8 weekly 820 calls and 11/8 weekly 830 calls are the most active options, with total volume in those strikes near 5,200 contracts.
-The Put/Call Ratio is 0.40.
+Bullish option flow detected in Eli Lilly (LLY) with 38,006 calls trading, 1.2x expected, and implied vol increasing over 1 point to 32.28%.
+Nov-24 700 calls and Nov-24 815 calls are the most active options, with total volume in those strikes near 4,700 contracts.
+The Put/Call Ratio is 0.59.
 Earnings are expected on February 4th.

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>